 “–Watermelons, and she did this thing with her tongue where–”

 I hung up on Zeus.
 Sure, he was my nephew, and I loved him, but he was an annoying pervert.
-Never hit on me or my sisters, though, but that’s because he knew what we really looked like.
+He had never hit on me or my sisters, though, but that was because he knew what we really were.

 Pretty little Meg, the vivacious redhead that most people knew, wasn’t really me.
 I wore Glamours, painstakingly constructed from the ground up, to look human.
 It took years to properly make one, piecing together the body from scratch, an illusion so finely detailed that for all practical purposes it was absolutely real.
 I loved my default look, even identified with it much of the time, but it wasn’t me.
 A true Erinyes is a thing of terrible, horrible beauty, the wrath of the heavens incarnate.
-Made it really hard to integrate, though.
-It was probably the wings.
-Or the bloody tears.
+Kind of stood out in a crowd, what with the wings and bloody tears and everything.

 I left the restaurant and stepped out into a city of sin.
 Places like Las Vegas were more overtly corrupt, but San Francisco had an undercurrent, a special kind of spiritual energy that was its very own.
 Not even New Orleans, with its own local shade of Voodoo, could compete.
 The ground we stood on was holy – not in a deific sense, but in the original meaning of the word.
 Separate.
 Set apart.
-If people knew what seeped from the earth underneath their feet, this place would no longer be a city.
-But few knew the truth, even among immortals – in all the years I lived with her, Lucy never had a clue about this city’s true nature.
-The sins of the people mixed with the spiritual essence of the city, and its aroma was delicious.
+If people knew what laid underneath them out here, this place would no longer be a city.
+It’d be a crater.
+But few knew the truth, even among immortals – in all the years I lived with her, Lucy never had a clue about San Francisco’s true nature.
+I didn’t tell her, either.

 I felt his sin, and I knew he was near.

 Blake Lasson.
 Enterpreneur.
 Would-be tech giant.
 Self-styled philanthropist.
 Serial philanderer.
-To some people, that last one wasn’t enough to condemn a man, but I am Megaera, The Jealous One.
+Most people would shrug off that last fact, but I am Megaera, The Jealous One.
 I knew every tear, every broken heart, every shattered vow.
-Yes, I punished murder and other cries, but infidelity was my raison d’etre.
+Infidelity was my raison d’etre.
 And he was rank with it.
 I could feel the weight of Lasson’s sins, the screaming hypocrisy of his supposed good deeds.

-I changed form as I tracked him down.
+I changed shape as I tracked him down.
 I had spent years creating a new Glamour, a raven-haired beauty, and was itching to try it out.
 It was fine craftsmanship, too.
-My other alternates had always resembled my favorite form in some way, but this time I had taken pains to construct something new.
+My other alternates had always resembled my favorite form in some way, but this time I had taken pains to construct something new, piece by piece, from the ground up.
 I doubted that even Lucy would recognize me, and she knew every inch of me.

-I kept my senses up, feeling the atmosphere of the city.
-There was a downward shift in spiritual tone, an added pressure to the auras in the air.
-A feeling of expectancy, tension, of potential energy coiled taut.
+I kept my senses up, feeling the atmosphere of the city as I walked.
+There was a sudden downward shift in spiritual tone, an added pressure to the auras in the air.
+A feeling of expectancy, tension, potential energy coiled taut like a spring.
+I had to wonder: What could blacken the air of an already dark city?

 I focused, and felt the energy that always permeated the air, the criss-crossing lines of power and potency seething from the ley lines of the earth into the angels and demons who made this place their home.
 And over that, I felt more – added tension and movement, from different points.
 I felt a little bit of Hell, and the demonic activity that fed into the tension covering the city.
 Perhaps a ritual, or minor summoning, or something else was taking place – but I couldn’t get a bead on it.
 It wasn’t on my List.
 Was out of my hands.
 Still, it made me agitated, anxious to find my prey and deal with him.
 I redoubled myself, and resumed tracking Blake Lasson.